About Huntsville-Madison County 9-1-1

 Huntsville-Madison County 9-1-1 is a truly combined emergency communications center.
 All major local public safety agencies have located their communications operations at Huntsville-Madison County 9-1-1.
 Co-location saves money by avoiding duplication of resources at multiple facilities and provides better communications among responding agencies; providing faster and more accurate emergency responses.

-Huntsville-Madison County 9-1-1 is in the final stages of opening a new 9-1-1 emergency communications center with more advanced capabilities and room for additional agencies for even better inter-agency coordination!
+Huntsville-Madison County 9-1-1 recently moved into a new 9-1-1 emergency communications center with more advanced capabilities and room for additional agencies for even better inter-agency coordination!